-Boeing posts biggest loss in a decade after 737 MAX grounding
+MAX jetliner grounding crisis pushes Boeing to biggest-ever loss

-(Reuters) - Boeing Co (BA.N) reported a nearly $3 billion quarterly loss on Wednesday, its largest in a decade, as the world’s largest planemaker struggles with the prolonged grounding of its best-selling 737 MAX jet, sending its shares down slightly in premarket trading.
+(Reuters) - Boeing Co (BA.N) posted its largest-ever quarterly loss on Wednesday, diving nearly $3 billion into the red as it wrestles with a longer-than-expected grounding of its best-selling 737 MAX.

+The world’s largest planemaker also reported a fresh delay on its 777X widebody program as engine problems pushed the first flight into 2020 and it warned of possible further delays.

+Investors shrugged off the loss as Boeing announced heavy charges related to the MAX crisis last week, and shares fell barely 1 percent in early trading.

 Chicago-based Boeing has been unable to deliver any 737 MAX aircraft since the single-aisle plane was grounded worldwide in March after two fatal crashes in Ethiopia and Indonesia killed 346 people in a span of five months.